 Horden Parish Council also maintain the Church Green, the area of grass at the bottom of the Memorial Park opposite St Mary’s Church.
 The Church Green has a number of seats, litter and dog bins, which the Parish Council own and maintain.
 In 2014, the Parish Council registered the Church Green as a ‘village green’ this protects the green from future development.

 Many football teams continue to be allocated pitch space at Sunderland Road.
 Whippet racing also takes place on the fields on a Saturday morning, an activity which has a long tradition within the village.
 The playing fields also cater for more informal activities such as five-a-side football, permanent mini goals are provided on the field alongside a small play area for children.

 In 2015 Horden Parish Council began a four-phased programme of development of the Sunderland Road Pavilion, the pavilion provides showers and changing facilities for the football teams and a communal area.
-Phase One was completed in 2016 upgrading the changing facilities and showers and Phase Two of installing a new pitched roof is expected to start in the Summer of 2017.
+Phase One was completed in 2016 upgrading the changing facilities and showers and Phase Two of installing a new pitched roof was undertaken in 2018.

 In 2014 Residents formed the Cotsford Park Working Group, working in conjunction with Horden Regeneration Partnership and Horden Parish Council a funding bid for £54,000 was made to fund new play equipment in the Cotsford Park Play Area, the funding bid was successful and new equipment was installed in 2015.

 Horden Parish Council also maintain the Play Area at Maritime Crescent, Grants Houses.
 The land belongs to Durham County Council with the mini goals and play equipment belonging to Horden Parish Council.